Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 What went well

-The most impactful design decisions on this project had nothing to do with UI: the API field architecture, the automation thresholds, the queue workflow.
-Treating system design as product design was the right frame from the start.
+The decisions that mattered most had no UI: the API fields, the automation thresholds, the queue workflow.
+Treating those as design work was the right frame from day one.

 The mandatory/optional field model